Alternative formulation of the macroscopic field equations in a linear magneto-dielectric medium: Lagrangian field theory and spacetime setting: Continuum Electrodynamics

+Einstein taught that fundamental physical principles are rooted in the vacuum.
+The vacuum was later formalized as an isotropic, homogeneous, flat, four-dimensional, Minkowski spacetime ${\sf S}_M(ct,x,y,z)$.
+The microscopic Maxwellian model of a linear medium consists of tiny bits of matter embedded in the vacuum with the permittivity $\varepsilon=1+\chi_e$ and the permeability $\mu=1+\chi_m$ defined in terms of the unit vacuum electric susceptibility, the unit vacuum magnetic susceptibility, the material electric susceptibility $\chi_e$, and the material magnetic susceptibility $\chi_m$.
+As long as the individual particles of the medium are localized and the interactions of each particle with the microscopic field are perturbative, the flat, four-dimensional, empty Minkowski spacetime is ``regarded as the proper setting within which to formulate those laws of physics that do not refer specifically to gravitational phenomena'' \cite{BINabor}.

+Optically transparent material are mostly empty space in which light travels at an instantaneous speed of $c$ \cite{BIBorn}.
+The tiny polarizable and magnetizable bits of matter that are embedded in the vacuum scatter and delay the light.
+Even if one intends to build a microscopic model of physical optics in Minkowski spacetime, there are far to many particles and far too many interactions to keep track of in `real' materials.
+Consequently, in continuum electrodynamics, the phenomenological model of the medium is an abstraction that is continuous at all length scales from the very outset and the effective speed of light is $c/n$.
+The interstitial vacuum has no role in the continuum limit and a continuous medium with a macroscopic refractive index $n$ cannot be re-discretized or un-averaged.

-In this communication, we apply Lagrangian field theory to a macroscopic electromagnetic Lagrangian density and derive a non-Maxwellian theory of continuum electrodynamics for the equations of motion of macroscopic electric and magnetic fields in a linear, isotropic, homogeneous, transparent, continuous, magneto-dielectric medium.
-We then show that an isotropic, homogeneous, flat, four-dimensional, non-Minkowski material spacetime \cite{BIAxiom} is a proper setting for the continuum electrodynamics of a simple linear magneto-dielectric medium.
+In this article, we use field theory to derive equations of motion for electromagnetic fields in continuous linear materials starting from identifiable and characterizable principles.
+We show that an isotropic, homogeneous, flat, four-dimensional, continuous non-Minkowski `material' spacetime is the proper setting for continuum electrodynamics, conservation laws, special relativity, invariance, and other optical principles that take place in an isotropic, homogeneous, magneto-dielectric linear medium in which the effective speed of light is $c/n$.
+Each different isotropic, homogeneous, transparent, linear medium will be associated with a different continuous `material' spacetime connected to other spacetimes by boundary conditions.